Rheumatoid Arthritis (cont.)

 With early, aggressive treatment, the outlook for those affected by rheumatoid arthritis can be very good.
 The overall attitude regarding ability to control the disease has changed tremendously since the turn of the century.
 Doctors now strive to eradicate any signs of active disease while preventing flare-ups.
 The disease can be controlled and a cooperative effort by the doctor and patient can lead to optimal health.

+Rheumatoid arthritis causes disability and can increase mortality and decrease life expectancy to lead to an early death.
 Patients have a less favorable outlook when they have deformity, disability, ongoing uncontrolled joint inflammation, and/or rheumatoid disease affecting other organs of the body.
 Overall, rheumatoid arthritis tends to be potentially more damaging when rheumatoid factor or citrulline antibody is demonstrated by blood testing.

 Currently, there is no specific prevention of rheumatoid arthritis.
 Because cigarette smoking, exposure to silica mineral, and chronic periodontal disease all increase the risk for rheumatoid arthritis, these conditions should be avoided.